ONSdigital/dp-compose/v2/stacks/legacy-core-publishing/README.md

 2. Set the COMPOSE_FILE environment variable in local.env if required:

+    For the basic (full) version of this stack you will just need to make sure that any COMPOSE_FILE value, set in local.env, is commented out.
+    Then, the COMPOSE_FILE value in default.env will be used.

+    Alternatively, the local.env file can be used to set the COMPOSE_FILE value to specify different variations of the stack, as shown below.

+    For the migration services version of the stack, set the COMPOSE_FILE as follows in local.env:

+     ```shell
+     COMPOSE_FILE=migration.yml:migration-deps.yml:static-files.yml
+     ```

     For the redirects-only version of the stack, set the COMPOSE_FILE as follows in local.env:

      ```shell